 If the program will be located off campus, describe how students will travel safely to and from the program site.

-Program is located on campus.

-Describe the initiatives and measures that will be taken by the program to create safety procedures that are aligned with the instructional day, including regular staff training and practice drills with students and staff.

-We know emergencies can occur at any time of day and want to make sure that ELO teams are trained and equipped to handle any type of emergency, especially since ELO managers are the lead on-site personnel when these after-hours emergencies occur.
+N/A Describe the initiatives and measures that will be taken by the program to create safety procedures that are aligned with the instructional day, including regular staff training and practice drills with students and staff.
+We know emergencies can occur at any time of day and want to make sure that ELO teams are trained and equipped to handle any type of emergency, especially since ELO managers are the lead on-site personnel when